How to Respond to Insensitive Comments & Questions as a Christian Widow

 You don't have to experience the feelings of offense just because someone says something out of line.

-It’s about holding Holy Spirit strength in the moment — choosing true thoughts and beliefs that allow you to respond from a place of empowerment.
+It’s about holding Holy Spirit strength in the moment — choosing true thoughts and beliefs that allow you to respond from a place of empowerment, instead of being pushed out of the Spirit by other people.

 Rooted.